asus4/onnxruntime-unity-examples/README.md

 ## How to convert Onnx to Ort format

-On the mobile platform, the *.onnx model is not recommended, although it's supported on the desktop.
+On the mobile platform, the *.onnx model is not recommended, although it's supported.
 Convert the Onnx model to Ort format.

 Please refer to the [ORT model format](https://onnxruntime.ai/docs/performance/model-optimizations/ort-format-models.html) for more details.

-**TL;DR;**

 ```sh
 # Recommend using python virtual environment